simith/builder_session_reinvent2019_fr/README.md

 ### 2. AWS IoT Setup
 In this step you will create the Certificates, Keys and code signing certificate required for Over-the-Air updates.
 Get started by [clicking here for Step 2](docs/02_AWS_IOT_SETUP.md)

-### 3. Factory setup and Production firmware build on Cloud9
+### 3. Factory Provisioning
-In this step we are going to create the required assets and production firmware to provision the ESP32 module.Get started by [clicking here for Step 3](docs/03_FIRMWARE_AND_PARTITION_BUILD.md)
+In this step we are going to create the required assets and production firmware to provision the ESP32 module.
+Also, we are going to are going to flash the firmware and configuration to the ESP32 module.
+Get started by [clicking here for Step 3](docs/03_FIRMWARE_AND_PARTITION_BUILD.md)

-### 4. Download and flash firmware and configuration on to the device at the Factory
-In this step we are going to are going to flash the firmware and configuration to the ESP32 module .Get started by [clicking here for Step 4](docs/04_OTA_SETUP.md)

-### 5. OTA update
+### 4. OTA Update
 Finally, we are going to do an OTA update to fix a bug that was reported to the Marketing team.
-Get started by [clicking here for Step 5]()
+And then launch an OTA job to deploy the firmware in the field.
+Get started by [clicking here for Step 4](docs/04_OTA_SETUP.md)